hpc4cmb/toast-workshop-ucsd-2019/README.md

 Zoom Meeting https://ucsd.zoom.us/j/424492016

+You can ask questions on the Chat room on Gitter, see above.

 * Meeting ID: 424 492 016
 * Find your local number: https://zoom.us/u/adPue3mkc2
 * Join by Skype for Business https://ucsd.zoom.us/skype/424492016